ilkka/gtgcrawler/README.md

 ## Running it

-Run it by installing [livebook](https://livebook.dev), opening the included livebook and executing the cells.
+Run it by installing [livebook](https://livebook.dev), opening [game-data-maelving.livemd](game-data-maelving.livemd) and executing the cells.
 It is not necessary to re-run the crawlers, instead one can use the data files included in the repo.

+The `start-livebook.sh` script can be used to run livebook in Docker.

 ## Results